 The computation time averaged 5 minutes per vessel, for a total of about 17 hours on a 12-Core Dell Precision 5280 with 128 GB RAM.

-ANSYS AQWA stores RAO data in a text table format enumerated by frequency.
+ANSYS AQWA stores RAO data in a text table format enumerated by frequency, which was saved to be used in the pre-processing.
+Other information in the text table includes added mass, diffraction, Froude-Krylov Forces, and damping.
+These could all be used in future studies as alternative predictive models.

 Data Pre-Processing

 Data preprocessing was conducted in steps.
 First, the frequency-dependent RAO value for a datapoint was collected.
-Then, a Python script fit the frequency-dependent RAO value of each degree of freedom to a curve of the form in Equation 6.
-The critically damped spring equation was selected due to its natural similarity to the data curves.
+Then, a Python script fit the frequency-dependent RAO value of each degree of freedom to a curve of a particular form, based on the natural similarity of the response to certain equations.
+This process was done using the ‘curve_fit’ function provided by scipy.
+Equation 6 was used for the surge and sway degrees of freedom, where the response on the barge closely mirrors the pattern of a critically damped spring-mass damper.
+Equation 7 was fit the heave response, where the response at very short frequencies trended to 1, and high frequency waves resulted in 0 response.
+This closely represents a transformation of the arctangent function, reflected around the x-axis.
+Finally, a Gaussian distribution shown in Equation 8 was used for the pitch, roll, and yaw responses, where a single peak appeared in mid-range frequencies and the response trended to 0 outside of that range.
+In Equations 6, 7, and 8, x represents the wave frequency in radians per second, and the result of the function is the RAO value.
 Other curves were considered, including 3rd, 6th and 9th order polynomials.
-These were eventually discarded because the curves generated by the neural network were poorly fit to the actual data.
+These were eventually discarded because the curves generated by the neural network were poorly fit to the actual data in all degrees of freedom.
+Additionally, to produce well-fit polynomials required more coefficient parameters when compared to the selected equations, meaning that the neural network would need to predict more values.
+This tended to decrease model accuracy and thus was avoided for this project.